bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 **reloaded** itself, so you can change it and see the behavior change **without reloading the browser**.

-Go ahead and modify the `Reloader.start_reloading` function and change the timeout from `1000` to `5000`.
+Go ahead and modify the `Reloader.startReloading` function and change the timeout from `500` to `3000`.
 Or change the `"--- reloading ---"` string to `"--- reloading files ---"`.
 You will see a likewise change of behavior in the console.
-You can adjust the timing to your preference.
+You can adjust the timing as you prefer.

-This can be hard to get used to but give it a try and as you make your changes below remember that you don't have to reload the browser.
+your changes below, **you don't have to reload the browser**.

-If this isn't for you or if you need to turn it off for a bit just remove the code above or comment out the `start_reloading` line like
+remove the code above or comment out the `startReloading` line like
 so:

 {% highlight javascript %}
-//Reloader.start_reloading(["build/yome.js"])
+//Reloader.startReloading(["build/yome.js"])
 {% endhighlight %}

 Welcome to instantaneous live reloading, it is the future.